 - A partial tear means at least some of the tendon is still OK.

-- A full tear means your tendon is torn completely and the two sides are not attached to each other.
+- A full tear means your tendon is torn completely and the 2 sides are not attached to each other.

 If you have a complete tear, you may need surgery to repair your tendon.
 Your doctor will discuss the pros and cons of surgery with you.
 Before surgery, you will wear a special boot that keeps you from moving your lower leg and foot.